 Would they have felt smothered?
 Some clients have told me, “Michael, I was too controlling with my ex, but I did not see it at the time…”

 Not uncommon.
 The fear of losing what we have can make us act in ways which destroy the connection entirely.

 If you can tap into these details, you can develop your empathy.
 Of course, it is only fair to think about the good emotions and high-times as well.
 At the very least, this gives you a fuller picture.

-The more you immerse yourself in other people’s experiences of life, and the more you can see things from different viewpoints, the more empathy you develop.
+The more you immerse yourself in other people’s experiences of life, and see things from different viewpoints, the more empathy you develop.